WINSDK/thesis/log.md

 * Teach model what functions it has
 * Make it generate new functions during training and use those too

+* Add an index for the `readme.md` with a description of all the *.py files.

 ### What even is program synthesis